-Interested participants will be accepted on the course after presentation of a current CV supported by all relevant certificates and Diplomas and accompanied by an expression of interest letter no later than one month prior to the start of the workshop.
+Interested participants will be accepted on the course after presentation of a current CV, supported by all relevant certificates and accompanied by an expression of interest letter no later than one month prior to the start of the workshop.

-Acceptance on the course is at the discretion of the MCI Head of Academic Programmes, applications are to be sent to firstname.lastname@example.org.
+Acceptance on the course is at the discretion of the MCI Head of Education, applications are to be sent to firstname.lastname@example.org.

 Where could this course take me?

-The course could lead you to work as a Montessori Tutor, Distance Learning Tutor or Professional Placement Tutor.
+The course could lead you to work as a Montessori Tutor, Online Tutor or Professional Placement Tutor.
 Former students are working at all levels across MCI.

-~ Please note that completion of the Trainers course does not in any way guarantee future employment with MCI ~
+~ Please note that completion of the Trainers workshop does not in any way guarantee future employment with MCI ~